diogotcorreia/master-thesis/docs/content/ch03-method.typ

 which enables post-processing of the resulting issues to eliminate false positives.
 Recalling the literature review, a requirement for successful exploitation of class pollution is being able to traverse an arbitrary number of attributes.
-Therefore, an interesting feature to save is how many times the taint flows through `getattr` before reaching the sink.
+Therefore, an interesting feature to record is how many times the taint flows through `getattr` before reaching the sink.
 This can then be used to filter out code where there is only a single call to `getattr`.